-- The displayed ambient temperature may vary from the actual ambient temperature depending on the surrounding area and vehicle conditions - Press the AMB switch again to switch the display from ambient temperature to the temperature set for the air conditioner.
+- The displayed ambient temperature may vary from the actual ambient temperature depending on the surrounding area and vehicle conditions - Press the AMB switch 2 seconds or more to switch the display from Fahrenheit to Centigrade or vice versa. - Press the AMB switch again to switch the display from ambient temperature to the temperature set for the air conditioner.